Skip to content

 p:

 The order of the norm of the difference.
-Should be `0 < p < 1`, Only valid with minkowski_distance as a metric.
+Should be `p >= 1`, Only valid

 Returns: